Dean’s Leadership Council

 View biography

-Dr. Hannah Frye
+Dr. Hannah Frye, Member-at-Large

 Chem’15, Senior Policy Advisor for Massachusetts Institute of Technology